Russia’s war in Ukraine galvanizes extremists globally

 Among the extremists who have crossed into Ukraine but since returned, according to a German security official, is a man who said he went to conduct research for an article he was planning to write for Der Dritte Weg, or the Third Path, the neo-Nazi party circulating the pro-nationalist graphic on its Telegram channel.
 The German official, who was briefed on the issue, spoke on the condition of anonymity because of the matter’s sensitivity.

 Other extremist channels feature pro-Russian communications.
-A group called Free Saxony recently told its followers that the conflict was “largely fueled by NATO,” and that the label “friends of Putin” had become a bigger smear than “unvaccinated.”
+A group called Free Saxony recently told its followers that the conflict was “largely fueled by NATO,” condemning smear campaigns against “friends of Putin."

-In some instances, Russian groups have glorified extremist support for the war that is being expressed abroad.
-The Russian Imperial Movement, a militant far-right faction designated a terrorist organization by the United States, brought attention on social media to a rally in Belgrade, Serbia, in which ultranationalists and neo-Nazis flew the Russian flag.
-“The car rally successfully made its way through Belgrade, reaching at the end the Russian embassy, where the Serbian people once again loudly expressed their support,” read the Russian Imperial Movement’s announcement, according to a report from the Middle East Media Research Institute shared with The Post.
+In some instances, Russian groups have glorified extremist support for the war that is being expressed worldwide.
+The Russian Imperial Movement, a militant far-right faction designated a terrorist organization by the United States, brought attention on social media to a convoy in Belgrade, Serbia, in which ultranationalists and neo-Nazis flew the Russian flag.
+“The car rally successfully made its way through Belgrade, reaching at the end the Russian embassy, where the Serbian people once again loudly expressed their support,” read the Russian Imperial Movement’s announcement, according to a report from the Middle East Media Research Institute shared with The Washington Post.

-Michael Kretschmer, the minister president of Saxony, the eastern German state seen as a center of right-wing organizing, said warnings about recruitment should prompt tighter regulation of online communications.
+Michael Kretschmer, the premier of Saxony, the eastern German state seen as a center of right-wing organizing, said warnings about recruitment should prompt tighter regulation of online communications.
 He singled out Telegram, among the most popular messaging services in Ukraine and Russia, and favored, too, by far-right groups globally.
 Kretschmer, a member of the center-right Christian Democratic Union, said the messaging app, known for its hands-off approach to content moderation, “has to be regulated so that it works according to our laws.”

 Germany has among the world’s strictest rules against hate speech and online harassment.
 It was only last month, however, that its broadcasting regulator banned the Russian broadcaster RT’s German-language channel.
 The challenge of differentiating among types of far-right hate also was on display when Facebook said it would allow praise for Ukraine’s Azov Battalion — but only in the context of its defense of Ukraine.